Canadian Awards for Planning Excellence

 CIP administers the awards program using Submittable, an online program that collects submissions and assists the Jury in its review and evaluation process.
 Submittable also helps reduce human error in calculating scores and communicating with applicants.

-Each submission must include each of the following sections:
+Each PDF submission must include each of the following sections:

-• Part B: A statement explaining how this submission relates to the selected main category (maximum 250 words).
+- Part B: A statement explaining how this submission relates to the selected main category (maximum 250 words).
+This can be a repeat of what was submitted in the summary application.

-Helpful hint: It can be a time-saver to collect project-related documents when developing the Project Summary submission, since the applicants of shortlisted projects will have 60 days to submit a full application once notified.
+Helpful hint: It can be a time-saver to collect project-related documents when developing the Executive Summary submission, since the applicants of shortlisted projects will have 60 days to submit a full application once notified.
+You are able to download a copy of your application through your Submittable account.

 Categories